samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 _TFW your searing critique of social media culture goes viral earning you thousands of additional followers_

-There are a few different ideas I'm interested in bringing together.
+There are a few different ideas I'm interested in bringing together on the ways that we are 'co-producing' our entrapment in digital networks.

 Firstly, the idea of the 'panopticon-inside-out' presented by MCC professor Martin Scherzwinger: